gjbex/training-material/Fortran/Types/README.md

     approaches and compares the results with `REAL32` and `REAL64`.
 1. `complext_test`: shows single and double precision complex number declarations.
+1. `limits_test`: shows numerical model paraemters for integers and reals

 How to build?
 -------------